MobileNativeFoundation/bluepill/ARCHITECTURE.md

 - `FBundleIdentifier` -> Handle that iOS is using for interaction with the App
 - App loads the Plugin (`main -> loadPlugin`)
 - App binary dynamically links to `.dylib` files using the dynamic loader
-	- Dynamic loader maps a `.dylib` hook to its location in memory (Part of OS funcitonality)
+	- Dynamic loader maps a `.dylib` hook to its location in memory (Part of OS functionality)
 	- `man dyld` (See `DYLD_INSERT_LIBRARIES` option which is what we use in Bluepill)
 	- The _trampoline_ code to do this is in `libSystem.B.dylib` (part of the kernel space)
 - `otool --help`